vermaharsha/CodSoft-HeavenlyBaked/README.md

 ## Introduction

 Heavenly Baked is a landing page for a bakery website.
-The page was created as an internship project.
+The page was created as an internship project at CodSoft.

 <a href="https://vermaharsha.github.io/heavenly-baked/"><strong>➥ Real-time Demonstration</strong></a>